-ABOUT THE COMMITTEE
+ABOUT THE WORKING GROUP

-This Committee published six working papers around the theme of fiscal policy and the green economy transition.
+This working group published six working papers around the theme of fiscal policy and the green economy transition.
 Initial drafts of these papers were presented at the GGKP's Third Annual Conference in January 2015.
-The working papers, available in the GGKP Resource Library, include: